-Based on our historical experience, we have assumed an annualized forfeiture rate of 1.69% for our options.
-Under the true-up provisions of the stock based compensation guidance, we will record additional expense if the actual forfeiture rate is lower than we estimated, and will record a recovery of prior expense if the actual forfeiture is higher than we estimated.
+Based on the Company's historical experience, the Company has assumed an annualized forfeiture rate of 1.69% for its options.
+Under the true-up provisions of the stock based compensation guidance, the Company will record additional expense if the actual forfeiture rate is lower than estimated, and will record a recovery of prior expense if the actual forfeiture is higher than estimated.